 Innovation forms one of the core values at Cikumas.
 We know firsthand what works for our competitors and what doesn’t, at times even better than our competitors themselves because of our experiences as end users of their products.
 Therefore, we can take all the good parts of today’s EdTech world and mix them with inspirations taken from our own ideas or feedback that we have gathered from our teachers.

 Take the “Who’s viewed what” feature for the Class Wall.
-We know firsthand that students are always coming up with new excuses to not hand in their work, saying that they didn’t see the post or that they didn’t receive a notification.
+We know firsthand that students are always coming up with new excuses to not hand in their work.
+Excuses such as not having seen the notification.
 We show teachers and students, like in WhatsApp, exactly who saw what, essentially eliminating that excuse.

 Other innovative features include ideas like the Global Library, the new search bar, the note-taking tools, or the automatic grading interface.
 We know a search bar doesn’t sound particularly innovative, but you would not believe that one of the main LMS’s that schools use actually do not even have this basic functionality.
 Our aim is really to address pain points that teachers and students experience in the platforms that they are using today.